Saint Gildard (Lurcy-le-Bourg)

-Gildard, or Gildardus, is a saint of the Roman Catholic Church.
-He was a priest in the seventh century of Lurcy-le-Bourg, in the Roman Catholic Diocese of Nevers.
-His name was in the convent of St. Gildard, which has now become Espace Bernadette, operated by the a small number of the Sisters of Charity of Nevers, and the final resting place of Bernadette Soubirous.
+Gildard, or Gildardus, was a French Catholic priest in seventh-century Lurcy-le-Bourg, in the Diocese of Nevers.
+He was the namesake of the Convent of St. Gildard; it has since become Espace Bernadette, operated by the Sisters of Charity of Nevers, and is the final resting place of Bernadette Soubirous.

 History

 The Bollandists have little to say on Gildard—he was a priest in the seventh century who "edified with his virtues the parish of Lurcy-le-Bourg."

 Local historians agree that little is known of Gildard and repeat what was written in Les Petits Bollandistes.
 The date of his death was 24 August, but because that day was already dedicated to Saint Bartholomew Gildard's feast day was moved to 31 August, and was celebrated on that day for three centuries, until in the Nevers area it was moved back to 24 August, according to Augustin-Joseph Crosnier, vicar-general of the Diocese of Nevers in the mid-nineteenth century.
 Crosnies also reports that an ancient ceremony directs that the celebration is to be accompanied with wine and warm bread rolls.

 Gildard's body was buried in a small church dedicated to a Saint Loup (known by the Latinised name of Saint Lupus), outside the city walls of Nevers.
 In the course of time, after miracles had occurred, the church came to be called after both saints, and later again the name of Lupus was forgotten.